Licensing reforms

 Over time, a new online platform will be introduced to display near real-time pollution data from licensed sites, making it easier to stay informed about local environmental conditions.

-- replacing retrospective annual returns with near real-time non-compliance reporting, improving responsiveness and public transparency.
+- Retrospective annual returns have been replaced with near real-time non-compliance reporting, improving responsiveness and public transparency.
 Annual returns will still be required for load-based licence holders, but these will be simplified.

-- introducing a new risk-based system to replace Environmental Risk Assessments (ERA), enabling faster detection of potential issues
+- A new risk-based system has been introduced replacing Environmental Risk Assessments (ERA), enabling faster detection of potential issues.

-- updating the Environmental Management Calculation Protocol, resulting in minimal changes to most fees
+- The Environmental Management Calculation Protocol has been updated, resulting in minimal changes to most fees.

-- exploring a digital system for near real-time monitoring data submission to the EPA, with rollout planned through to 2028
+- We are exploring a digital system for near real-time monitoring data submission to the EPA, with rollout planned through to 2029.

-- exploring a new public-facing platform (in development) to improve community access to monitoring information in near real-time.
+- We are exploring a new public-facing platform (in development) to improve community access to monitoring information in near real-time.

 What this means for licensees

-The reforms will be rolled out gradually and include:
+The reforms are being rolled out gradually and include:

 - changes to licence conditions from early 2026 that will replace the requirement to submit an Annual Return with near real-time reporting of non-compliances